DexKit/trading-bot/README.md

 ```

-where baseTokenAddress is your base token address, for instance KIT, and quoteTokenAddress is your quote token address as for instance USDC. maxSellUnit is the max amount in quote units that you want your bot to sell and being the minSellUnit, the minimum amount, please note sell amount generated it will be between max and min sell amounts. maxBuyUnit is the max amount in quote units that you want your bot to buy and being the minBuyUnit, the minimum amount, please note buy amount generated it will be between max and min sell amounts.
-You can configure the trading frequency using minIntervalSeconds and maxIntervalSeconds, and finally add slippagePercentage that bot will use this could be a value between 0.005 (0.5%) and 0.2 (20%).
-The field maxGasValueInGwei is the max amount you are wiling to pay for gas to run the bot, this is usefell to not make the bot trade.
+The baseTokenAddress field represents your base token address, such as KIT, while quoteTokenAddress represents your quote token address, such as USDC.
+The maxSellUnit and minSellUnit fields represent the maximum and minimum amounts in quote units that you want your bot to sell, respectively.
+Please note that the sell amount generated will be between the maximum and minimum sell amounts.
+Similarly, the maxBuyUnit and minBuyUnit fields represent the maximum and minimum amounts in quote units that you want your bot to buy, respectively.
+Please note that the buy amount generated will be between the maximum and minimum sell amounts.

+You can configure the trading frequency using the minIntervalSeconds and maxIntervalSeconds fields.
+Additionally, you can add a slippagePercentage field, which the bot will use to determine slippage.
+This value can range between 0.005 (0.5%) and 0.2 (20%).
+The maxGasValueInGwei field represents the maximum amount you are willing to pay for gas to run the bot.
+This can be useful to avoid overtrading.

-For Bot works well the token needs to have available liquidity on decentralized exchanges as for instance Uniswap.
+For the bot to work well, the token needs to have available liquidity on decentralized exchanges, such as Uniswap.

-We recommend add a USDC market to make it easy to configure the bot.
-An example that could generate around 1000 USDC volume daily is shown as follows:
+We recommend adding a USDC market to make it easy to configure the bot.
+An example that could generate around $1000 USD volume daily is shown as follows:

 ```
     maxSellUnit: 10